Empires, nations and businesses, most centred far from New Zealand, have shaped the country’s economic life since the first arrival of Europeans.

 New Zealand’s reputation in Japan was severely damaged in 1989 when the Development Finance Corporation collapsed – its biggest creditors were Japanese, who were not impressed at government unwillingness to accept responsibility for the actions of a state-owned enterprise.
 At one point Japanese banks blocked a proposed New Zealand government bond issue.
 A debt restructuring scheme was agreed to after protracted negotiations.

 The globalised character of world money markets was evidenced by one aspect of Japanese dealings with New Zealand – the ‘carry trade’ conducted by Japanese in the New Zealand dollar.
-Japanese invested in the Kiwi dollar to benefit from its significant interest-rate premium, higher than the yen.
-This had the effect of maintaining a higher exchange rate for the kiwi than would otherwise have been the case.
+Japanese invested in the Kiwi dollar to benefit from its significant interest-rate premium, higher than that for the yen.
+This had the effect of maintaining a higher exchange rate for the Kiwi than would otherwise have been the case.

-Japan’s economy grew much more slowly after 1990, though it remained the world’s second-largest economy and a power in the global political economy.
+Japan’s economy grew much more slowly after 1990, though it remained the world’s second-largest economy until the 2010s, and a power in the global political economy.
 Japan’s relationship with New Zealand changed little, though its relative significance in New Zealand’s trade declined.
 In the early 2000s it accounted for 10% or less of both merchandise exports and imports.

 Japan bought aluminium, timber, dairy products, fish and produce from New Zealand, and sold machinery and motor vehicles.
 Cars and car parts accounted for over half of Japan’s exports to New Zealand in 2007.
 Around three-quarters of the cars on New Zealand roads were Japanese-made.
 Compared with Australian and US relationships with New Zealand, the trade in services was undeveloped.
 Japan accounted for only about 2% of foreign direct investment in New Zealand in 2009.